-The government’s goal is for Québec to become a leader in the production, transformation and recycling of critical and strategic minerals (CSMs), in partnership with local and Indigenous communities.
+The government’s goal is for Québec to become a leader in the production, transformation and recycling of critical and strategic minerals (CSMs), also called minerals for the future, in partnership with local and Indigenous communities.

 The Québec Plan for the Development of Critical and Strategic Minerals 2020-2025 (PDF 3.51 Mb) outlines the actions planned to achieve this goal, which include: